WWBN/AVideo-Encoder-Network/README.md

 # AVideo-Encoder-Network (YEN)
-Aggregator for AVideo Encoder Servers
+Aggregator for AVideo Platform Encoder Servers

 AVideo-Encoder-Network (YEN) is a platform designed to streamline your video encoding.